lforalaska/my-gatsby-project/content/posts/2020-12-30-feedback-is-a-gift.md

 > While gifts can be fun surprises, feedback should never be a surprise.

 Ultimately, I want to give feedback that will genuinely help people.
 I try to understand from their perspective and then give another inch of grace before writing.
 Most of the time I don't need to find kind things to write-- they write themselves.
-More often, I have to find an actual improvement suggestion.
+More often the struggle is finding something for them to improve upon.